nv-morpheus/Morpheus/examples/llm/vdb_upload/README.md

    the feeds, perform preliminary data cleaning, and standardize the format for subsequent steps.

 2. **Embedding Generator**: This is the heart of the pipeline, which takes the preprocessed text chunks and computes their embeddings.
-Leveraging the model `all-MiniLM-L6-v2` from Huggingface, the text data is transformed into embeddings with a dimension of 384.
+Leveraging the model `all-MiniLM-L6-v2` from Hugging Face, the text data is transformed into embeddings with a dimension of 384.

 3. **Vector Database Uploader**: Post embedding generation, this module takes the embeddings alongside their associated